-Agriculture is highly important in this area, which has fertile soil and ample water, making it an vital agricultural area.
-Inland areas have one of the highest levels of snowfall in Japan.
+Agriculture is highly essential in this area, which has fertile soil and ample water, making it a vital agricultural area.
+Inland regions have one of the highest levels of snowfall in Japan.
 The local lakes and mountains are some of the most beautiful in Japan, and many festivals (matsuri) add colour to the seasons.

-- Akita Kantō (秋田の竿灯, Pole Lantern Festival) in Akita City held in the beginning of August
+- Akita Kantō (秋田の竿灯, Pole Lantern Festival) in Akita City held at the beginning of August

 - Namahage (生剥), New Year ritual in which ogre masks are worn, similar to the Alpine “Perchta” in Southern Germany, Austria, Switzerland and Slovenia.

 - Lake Tazawa (田沢湖 Tazawa-ko), at 423 meters Japan’s deepest lake; Lake Towada (十和田湖 Towada-ko)